-The Interdisciplinary Health Sciences Institute ignites and accelerates health research and innovation at the University of Illinois.
+The Interdisciplinary Health Sciences Institute ignites and accelerates health research and innovation at the University of Illinois Urbana-Champaign.

 Illinois' commitment to health and well-being transcends any one department, college, or institute.
 At IHSI, we collaborate with campus units and external partners to advance the health sciences.
 We provide infrastructure, develop education and training programs, and launch strategic initiatives that ultimately improve the health of our local, national, and global communities.

-One of the university’s ten campus-wide interdisciplinary research units, IHSI creates and manages core infrastructure essential to the health sciences.
+One of the university’s 10 campus-wide interdisciplinary research units, IHSI creates and manages core infrastructure essential to the health sciences.
 Our cores provide resources, services, and expertise for clinical and translational research.